sanchit-quinnox/AI4PMs/README.md

 2. Run the demo to understand the UX
 3. Consider which components to prototype first

-## License

-TBD

 ## Contact

-For questions or collaboration inquiries, please reach out.
+For questions or collaboration inquiries, please open an issue or reach out via GitHub.

 ---